 Crystalline solids are classified into four types based on the nature of their intermolecular forces: molecular, ionic, metallic, and covalent solids.
 Let us now learn more about these classifications.

-Ions are the particles that make up ionic solids.
+- Ionic Solids: Ions are the particles that make up ionic solids.
 Ionic solids are three-dimensional arrangements of cations and anions held together by strong electrostatic forces.
 These solids are naturally hard and brittle.
 Their melting and boiling points are both very high.
-Because the ions cannot move freely, they are electrical insulators in the solid-state.
+Because the ions cannot move freely, they are electrical insulators in the solid state.
 When the ionic solid is molten or dissolved in water, the ions become free to move and conduct electricity.

-Metals are a well-organized collection of positive ions that are surrounded and held together by a sea of free electrons.
+- Metallic Solids: Metals are a well-organized collection of positive ions that are surrounded and held together by a sea of free electrons.
 These electrons are mobile and are distributed evenly throughout the crystal.
 Each metal atom adds one or more electrons to the sea of mobile electrons.
 Metals’ high electrical and thermal conductivity is due to these free and mobile electrons.
 These electrons flow through the network of positive ions when an electric field is applied.
-On the same things when heat is applied to one part of metal, free electrons evenly distribute the thermal energy throughout.
-In some cases, the luster and color of metals are also important characteristics.
-This is due to the presence of free electrons in them as well.

 Properties of Amorphous solid

 - Amorphous solids soften gradually over a temperature range and can be shaped into various shapes when heated.